seanoseanohay/figma_clone/docs/stage3-enhanced-features.md

 8. Implement proper boundary checking for circles

 **Acceptance Criteria**:
-- [ ] Circle tool appears in toolbar and can be selected
+- [x] Circle tool appears in toolbar and can be selected
-- [ ] Users can create circles by dragging on canvas
+- [x] Users can create circles by dragging on canvas
-- [ ] Circles can be selected, moved, and resized
+- [x] Circles can be selected, moved, and resized
-- [ ] Circles work properly in multiplayer environment
+- [x] Circles work properly in multiplayer environment
-- [ ] Circles respect canvas boundaries
+- [x] Circles respect canvas boundaries
-- [ ] Circle ownership and locking works correctly
+- [x] Circle ownership and locking works correctly

 **Testing Steps**:
-1. Select circle tool and create circles of various sizes
+1. ✅ Select circle tool and create circles of various sizes
-2. Test circle selection and movement with move tool
+2. ✅ Test circle selection and movement with move tool
-3. Test circle resizing with resize tool
+3. ✅ Test circle resizing with resize tool
-4. Test multiplayer collaboration with circles
+4. ✅ Test multiplayer collaboration with circles
-5. Verify circles save and load correctly
+5. ✅ Verify circles save and load correctly
-6. Test circle boundary constraints
+6. ✅ Test circle boundary constraints

+**Status**: ✅ COMPLETE

+**Implementation Details**:
+- Created `CircleTool.js` handler with center-radius creation method
+- Added circle rendering to Canvas.jsx using Konva Circle shape
+- Added circle icon (⭕) to Toolbar
+- Circles support ownership, locking, and real-time collaboration
+- Circles can be selected, moved, and manipulated like rectangles
+- Full integration with existing tool architecture

 ---